CannaNetwork/CannaNetwork.github.io/README.md

-# CannaSMP
+# CannaAnarchy

-CannaSMP public website, stats pages, and server information.
+Public landing pages and server information for CannaAnarchy.